 I’m a real comfort eater.
 When I eat at Sakura, I order the same trio of dishes every time- Spring Rolls, Miso Soup, and an Avocado Roll.
 Incredible!

-St.George’s favorite place for Thai food!
-If you’re looking for a delicious stir-fried noodle dish, or specialty Thai Curry, this is the place to be.
-However, appetizers and sushi will be relatively the same as Sakura.
+My favorite (and only) Korean food in St.George.
+If you’re looking for a delicious stir-fried noodle dish or specialty seared rice dish, this is the place to be.

 Twisted Noodle Cafe